sushil2601/javaScript_practise/NODEJS.md

         6.Custom Error handlers

-Q. Where you store a token?
+Q. Where do you store a token?
 Ans :-
         .In a Frontend Application :-
                 .In cookies (on the browser)